DavertMik/slides-puppeteer/slides/framework.md

 * what language to choose <!-- .element: class="fragment" data-fragment-index="1" -->
 * how to execute tests <!-- .element: class="fragment" data-fragment-index="2" -->
 * how to write tests <!-- .element: class="fragment" data-fragment-index="3" -->
-* how to interact with elements on page <!-- .element: class="fragment" data-fragment-index="4" -->
+* how to control browser <!-- .element: class="fragment" data-fragment-index="4" -->

 ---